-Fig. 16 Surface Damaged due to Electric stress 90kV/mm at 75 $^\circ\mathrm{C}$
+Fig. 15 Surface Damaged due to Electric stress 90kV/mm at 60 $^\circ\mathrm{C}$

-Fig. 17 Surface Damaged due to Electric stress 90kV/mm at 90 $^\circ\mathrm{C}$
+Fig. 17 Surface Damaged due to Electric stress 90kV/mm at 90 °C

-In addition, chemical analysis was performed by the Fourier transform infrared spectroscopy (FTIR) for un-aged and aged specimens.
-Furthermore, surface damaged observation results agree with chemical analysis results.
+Chemical analysis was performed by the Fourier transform infrared spectroscopy (FTIR) for un-aged and aged specimens.
+Furthermore, SEM observation results agree with chemical analysis results.
 For XLPE insulating material, C=C peaks at 1610 cm-1 appeared for aged specimen [27].
-As illustrated in Fig. 18 for unaged specimen and Fig. 19 for aged specimen at 23 °C, C=C peaks at 1610 cm-1 is only observed on FTIR result of the aged specimen comparing with the unaged specimen.
+As illustrated in Fig. 18 for unaged specimen and Fig. 19 for aged specimen at 23 °C, C=C peaks at 1610 cm-1 is only observed on FTIR result of aged specimen comparing with unaged specimen.
 Appearing of C=C peaks at 1610 cm-1 confirmed carbonization process due to ageing process.
-After well conducting the experiment and carefully analyzing the experimental results, very acceptable results in the life time from the Crine's model were obtained when comparing with the experimental data.
-However, the accuracy of the experimental results depends on the precise thickness of specimens, voltage stress stabilization and accuracy of a temperature control unit.